Target's 2023 Pride Collection Backlash: The $22 Stock Drop

-Target launched its 2023 Pride collection May 1 and pulled some items within weeks after backlash.
-The stock fell $22 in nine days.
-The CFO's Q2 earnings call language told the real story.
+Target launched its 2023 Pride collection May 1 and pulled items within weeks.
+Comp sales fell 5.4% in Q2.
+The CFO's earnings call language tells the story.

 Target store exterior sign against a blue sky

-Target's 2023 Pride collection launched May 1 and triggered a sustained stock and sales decline through Q2. — Wikimedia Commons / Thederpmaster
+Target's 2023 Pride collection launched May 1 and triggered a sustained stock and sales decline through Q2. · Photo via Wikimedia Commons.
+CC BY-SA 3.0.

-Target’s comparable sales fell 5.4% in Q2 FY2024 — the quarter that straddled the Pride collection backlash.
-The company cited “external challenges” including boycotts.
+Target's comparable sales fell 5.4% in Q2 FY2024, the quarter that straddled the Pride collection backlash.
+The company cited "external challenges" including boycotts.
 Stock went from $160.96 on May 17 to $138.93 nine days later.
-CFO Michael Fiddelke called Q2 results “challenging” on the August 16 earnings call.
-That’s what the numbers show.
-The question worth asking is whether Target’s response to the backlash made the business outcome better or worse.
+CFO Michael Fiddelke called Q2 results "challenging" on the August 16 earnings call.
+That is what the numbers show.
+The question worth asking is whether Target's response to the backlash made the business outcome better or worse.
+The case sits inside the broader pattern described in The Brand Activism Playbook.

 The Timeline